-Hugh is the Chief Scientist of the Nature Conservancy, a Professor of Mathematics and Professor of Ecology at The University of Queensland, and a Professor of Conservation Decisions, at Imperial College London.
-He holds an Australian Research Council Laureate Fellow (2014-18) and is Director of The Australian Research Council Centre of Excellence for Environmental Decisions.
+Hugh was the Chief Scientist of the Nature Conservancy and has recently taken a role as Qld’s Chief Scientist.
+He is also a Professor of Mathematics and Professor of Ecology at The University of Queensland, and a Professor of Conservation Decisions, at Imperial College London.
+He holds an Australian Research Council Laureate Fellow (2014-18) and was Director of The Australian Research Council Centre of Excellence for Environmental Decisions.

 Hugh also has a variety of broader public roles advising policy makers and managers, and sits on 11 committees and boards including:

 • The Wentworth Group of Concerned Scientists (founding member)

 Alongside Dr Barry Traill, Hugh wrote “The Brigalow Declaration”.
 This open letter was used by the Queensland Premier Peter Beattie to stop land clearing in the state, thereby stopping 10% of Australia’s greenhouse gas emissions and saving an area the size of Portugal from conversion into farmland.

 The Possingham lab developed Marxan, the most widely used conservation planning software in the world.
 Marxan was used to underpin the rezoning of the Great Barrier Reef and is currently employed by more than 7000 users in over 180 countries to build the world’s marine and terrestrial landscape plans.

 Australia’s Federal Government recently used the software to zone its Commonwealth waters, creating the biggest marine park system in the world and the most profound conservation effort in history.